 In Figure 23 and Table 9 (Appendix 2) the summary of unavailable RA2 L0 products is given.
 It is easy to notice that close to the Himalaya region two small gaps are present per pass, one of about 77 seconds and another of about 2 seconds, is present in the data.
 This is due to the daily instrument switch-offs (Heater 2 mode) performed as part of the IF calibration commands sequence.
 Another recurrent gap of around 179 seconds is due to an anomaly under investigation.
+Other Level 0 gaps are due to Artemis unavailability occurred on dates 9 and 16 April and due to an acquisition problem occurred on ESRIN Station on date 18 April.

-Figure 23: RA-2 L0 unavailable products for cycle 66
+Figure 23: RA-2 L0 unavailable products for cycle 67